orangejuice/blog/data/activity/book-我将独自前行-2020/record.en.md

 date: 2024-02-04 08:21:20+08:00
 douban:
   rating: 7.5
-  subtitle: "[from Japan] Kazuko Wakatake / 2020 / Beijing United Publishing Company"
+  subtitle: "[Japan] Chisako Wakatake / 2020 / United Publishing House Beijing"
 ---

-Via tw Huangpu Memory, between people, no matter how close they are, they will never truly become indistinguishable.
-They are always two individuals.
-After realizing this, many years have already passed by.
-—— Kazuko Wakatake, 'I Will Go On Alone'
+Via Twitter Huangpu Memories - Between people, no matter how close, will not truly merge into one, there are always two individuals.
+It was not until many years had passed that I realized this layer of truth. ——Chisako Wakatake, 'I Will Go Alone'